1

 • 1

 \$\begingroup\$ Aw, I thought my edit took care of that.
 Yours is fine, too, though.
-I've read the post you link in the last paragraph; I think we disagree as to what it's saying, but regardless the new wording works to take care of the issues I had with the tag wiki so we're all good. \$\endgroup\$ Dec 15, 2017 at 20:45
+I've read the post you link in the last paragraph; I think we disagree as to what it's saying, but regardless the new wording works to take care of the issues I had with the tag wiki so we're all good. \$\endgroup\$ Commented Dec 15, 2017 at 20:45

-• \$\begingroup\$ @thedarkwanderer Honestly I'm open to the idea it still hasn't actually clicked for me what they are given how confusing the topic can be :P \$\endgroup\$ Dec 15, 2017 at 22:50
+• \$\begingroup\$ @thedarkwanderer Honestly I'm open to the idea it still hasn't actually clicked for me what they are given how confusing the topic can be :P \$\endgroup\$

 • \$\begingroup\$ @thedarkwanderer I just saw your revision actually — I was confused at first but saw the rollback that happened.
-Yeah, either would have been ok, I might have revised yours further but it wasn't forbidding mingling tags which was good progress. \$\endgroup\$ Dec 17, 2017 at 20:20
+Yeah, either would have been ok, I might have revised yours further but it wasn't forbidding mingling tags which was good progress. \$\endgroup\$

 You must log in to answer this question.